Axway/amplify-central/content/en/docs/manage_document_library/documentation_library_management.md

 You will need 2 things:

-* the Document default language
+* The Document default language
-* the Document translation languages
+* The Document translation languages

 This feature is not yet available from the UI, but you can use the CLI or API to add the Document available languages.
 Refer to [API Server multi languages support](/docs/integrate_with_central/api_server#multi-languages-support) and the [sample data](/docs/integrate_with_central/samples/sample_start_to_end#scenario-description) where there is an example of Document Library document using two languages.